Online Teaching Certificate

 How will the workshops be conducted?

 Generally (for two hour workshops), they are set up so that the first hour the presenter will lecture and (mostly) demonstrate and the second hour is hands-on practice for participants.
-For most workshops, there will be a reading selection for participants to read before the workshop.
+For most workshops, there may be supplemental reading or resources offered after the workshop.
 All the workshops will be in-person and on campus, with opportunities for online collaboration and idea-exchange outside the workshop(s).

 How do I sign up for the workshops?